slemanz/ADVANCED_EMBEDDED_C/TDD/starting/README.md

 necessary—ensuring every line of code is justified and tested.
 This structured procrastination leads to a robust, flexible design where the tests accumulate as a valuable artifact, documenting behavior and preventing regressions.

+### The Philosophy of Incremental Progress in TDD

+1. **Embrace "Fake It 'Til You Make It" (DTSTTCPW):** A core principle in TDD is **Do The Simplest Thing That Could Possibly Work (DTSTTCPW)**.
+Early on, the simplest solution is often to "fake it" by hardcoding values, just as the LED driver hardcoded `*ledsAddress = 1` to turn on an LED.
+This might seem wrong or trivial, but it serves a critical purpose: it validates the test itself and quickly gets the test to pass.
+As more tests are added, faking becomes impractical, and the real implementation naturally emerges.
+The rule of thumb is simple: when faking becomes more effort than implementing the real logic, it’s time to "make it."
+This approach ensures you never over-engineer prematurely and that every change is justified by a test.

+2. **Keep Tests Small and Focused:** Each test should have a single, clear purpose.
+For example, instead of combining `TurnOn` and `TurnOff` into one test, we write separate tests.
+This ensures that a failure points directly to the broken functionality—if `TurnOff` fails, we know exactly where to look.
+Tests should follow the **Four-Phase Pattern** (Setup, Exercise, Verify, Cleanup) and be readable and concise.
+Avoid duplication by moving common setup code into fixtures (like `TEST_SETUP`), but keep each test focused on one behavior.
+Well-named tests act as documentation, describing the system’s intended behavior.

+3. **Refactor Only When Tests Are Green:** Refactoring—improving code structure without changing behavior—is safe only when **all tests are passing**.
+Passing tests act as a safety net, ensuring changes don’t break existing functionality.
+If tests are failing, avoid refactoring; focus instead on fixing the failure.
+Regularly clean up code smells (like duplication) during green phases to maintain design quality.
+For instance, if multiple tests initialize `virtualLeds` and call `LedDriver_Create`, move this duplication to a `TEST_SETUP` fixture to keep tests DRY (Don’t Repeat Yourself).

+4. **The TDD State Machine: A Disciplined Workflow:** TDD can be visualized as a state machine:
+    - **Choose the next test** from your list, focusing on a small increment of behavior.
+    - **Write the test** and design the interface (e.g., adding function prototypes to headers).
+    - **Watch it fail** to confirm the test detects the missing or broken functionality.
+    - **Make it pass** with the simplest code possible, even if hardcoded.
+    - **Refactor** to eliminate duplication or improve design while tests are green.

+    This iterative cycle ensures focused progress, reduces errors, and builds a robust system one verified step at a time.